-Christmas Addition Activities For Preschoolers
+Christmas Addition Activities for Preschool

 It might surprise you, but many preschoolers are very capable of completing simple addition tasks by Christmas time.
 If they have mastered one-to-one correspondence in counting, then they are ready to start solving simple addition problems.
+Addition falls under the math domain of number sense.

 With these Christmas math mats, preschool and kinder students can actually practice both counting and simple addition!
 They pick a number (or addition) card and then add the corresponding number of poinsettia flowers on the wreath.